SSA Announces Tech Leadership Changes With 2 CIOs

 Moghaddassi was a senior engineer at X, formerly Twitter, and a senior engineer at Neuralink.
 Russo served as the chief technology officer at Shift4, a company that processes payments for Musk’s Starlink.

-Aside from the two CIOs, Bisignano also announced that Stephen Evangelista will serve as SSA’s chief of digital operations.
+Aside from the two CIOs, Bisignano also announced that Stephen Evangelista will serve as SSA’s chief of digital services.
 Evangelista has over 25 years of experience in executive leadership roles at SSA, most recently as the deputy commissioner for the Office of Operations.

+“With a goal of driving innovation in service delivery to enhance operation efficiency, reduce wait times, and increase first-contact resolution rates, the Chief of Digital Services provides strategic national leadership and oversight for the design, implementation, and continuous improvement of a unified customer experience across all digital and phone service platforms,” an SSA spokesperson told MeriTalk.

 “I am proud of the leadership team we have at SSA.
 By combining the knowledge and experience of long-term career employees with new perspectives and talent of recent appointees, we are aligning our organization with today’s priorities and tomorrow’s opportunities,” Bisignano said in a Sept.
 3 press release.